lhs157/Movies-MVVM/README.md

-This is a very basic project using MVVM Architecture pattern with RXSwift for data binding from OMDB Users can enter the movie title on top to search for movie data from OMDB.
+This is a very basic project using MVVM Architecture pattern with RXSwift for data binding from OMDB.
+Users can enter the movie title on top to search for movie data from OMDB.

 Pod libraries are already included.
 So you can run the project directly without configurations.